 Call for Help

-Online Violence Prevention Education Now Expected Annually for Undergraduate Students
+Online Violence Prevention Education Encouraged Annually for Undergraduate Students

 Education is a key part of violence prevention efforts on campus.
 University Health Services offers several violence prevention education courses for both undergraduate and graduate students.
 These courses aim to increase the campus community’s knowledge, shape attitudes, and build skills to prevent sexual violence before it occurs.

 One of these courses is GetWIse@Home, an online course developed by UHS Violence Prevention experts that helps undergraduate students explore violence prevention and survivor support topics.
 GetWIse has been required for incoming first-year and new transfer students since 2016 and was introduced as an offering for all undergraduate students in 2023.
-New in 2024, all degree-seeking undergraduate students are expected to complete an online GetWIse prevention education course.
+All degree-seeking undergraduate students are encouraged to complete an online GetWIse prevention education course eaach year.

 GetWIse offers four programs to choose from, including DatingWIse (healthy relationships and dating violence), SexWIse (healthy sex and sexual violence), ListenWIse (trauma and survivor support), and ActWIse (recognizing violence and bystander intervention).

-For fall 2024, new first-year and transfer students must complete one GetWIse program of their choice by October 18; the deadline for sophomores, juniors, and seniors is December 1.
+For fall 2024, new first-year and transfer students must complete one GetWIse program of their choice by December 1.

 Violence prevention as a shared responsibility